How Much of Your Ticket Purchase Supports Charity in Each Australian Lottery Operator

 What percentage of my ticket price actually goes to charity?

-Why do operational costs reduce the charity allocation?
+Why do operational costs reduce charity allocation?

 Do I pay tax on a lottery prize?